Table of Contents

 Key Takeaways

-- The main goal of investing is to build wealth over time to achieve financial goals by earning returns that can outpace inflation.
-Compounding growth through reinvested earnings can help investments grow faster.
+- The goal of investing is to build wealth over time and outpace inflation with reinvested earnings.

 You may have heard that investing is important, but the basics are seldom taught in schools.
 What's the purpose of investing?
 How can you identify your financial objectives?
 What types of investment vehicles may help pursue them?
 Is stock market investing necessary for your goals?